 Starting with the end in mind by creating a Portrait of a Graduate can help school leaders consider what their vision is for learning when it is truly student-centered.

 “We’ve been working to create our Portrait of a Graduate—starting with the end through backward design,” explained CLK superintendent Chris Davidson.
-With teacher and community input, many school districts across the country have begun developing their own Portrait of a Graduate, a vision for the district that visually explains the knowledge, skills, and qualities a graduate will need to demonstrate mastery of throughout their education.
+With teacher and community input, many school districts across the country have begun developing their own Portrait of a Graduate, a vision for the district that visually explains the knowledge, skills, and qualities a graduate will need to demonstrate mastery throughout their education.
 It’s a statement of ambition for all students.
 It can sometimes be hard for teachers to see what their piece of the graduation process is, especially for elementary teachers.
 However, Anita Qonja-Collins believes that creating their Portrait of a Graduate has helped Oxford make connections between district initiatives and the fact that students are truly at the heart of all of the work they are doing.
-A clear focus or vision from administration is an important aspect of supporting teachers and other administrators in terms of moving forward with student-centered learning.
+A clear focus or vision from district administration is an important aspect of supporting teachers and other administrators in terms of moving forward with student-centered learning.

 Deliver Intentional Professional Development